-Centre for Materials Science and Technology launch their first Summer School Paper: MATS204 Treasure or Trash: Sustainability of Materials.
+Radio 1 interviews Associate Professor Wakes about the Centre for Materials Science and Technology's new Summer School paper - Treasure or Trash: Sustainability of Materials (MATS204)

 The Centre for Materials Science and Technology are excited to announce the launch of their first Summer School paper: MATS204 Treasure or Trash: Sustainability of Materials.
 The paper will be taught both by Distance and on the Dunedin Campus, commencing in January 2018.

 The Centre for Materials Science and Technology held their annual postgraduate student research day on the 18th August 2017.
 The work of our postgraduate and postdoctoral students was presented to a wide ranging audience including students, University staff as well as companies and organisations external to the University.
 It was also an opportunity to thank all those involved in the ongoing support of the Centre.

 The Centre for Materials Science and Technology participated in the University Postgraduate Open Day on 8 August 2017 in The Link.
 The Centre's booth displayed the study options available to future postgraduate students and highlighted the diversity and skills of our current cohort.

 The Centre for Materials Science and Technology develops and expands in the area of research relating to identification and conservation of plant materials in Māori textiles.

 In December 2015 Dr Nur Ain Yusof, a Clothing and Textile Sciences alumna received an award for developing a unique anti mosquito fabric softener.